What Is Friday

 • The Edge TTS integration uses the documented Windows Speech Synthesis API and does not establish independent network connections.

 • No DRM, no license servers, no activation pings.
-Chronos runs entirely from local files.
+Friday runs entirely from local files.

 • The local command log (if enabled) is stored with user-level file permissions and is never transmitted anywhere.

-• Chronos does not inject into other processes, hook keyboard events globally, or monitor system-wide activity beyond its own microphone capture when activated.
+• Friday does not inject into other processes, hook keyboard events globally, or monitor system-wide activity beyond its own microphone capture when activated.

 admin_required: false